Aihole (aihoLe)(ಐಹೊಳೆ) along with Badami and Pattadakallu is one of the most

 A special mention must be made of many temples found on the way to and atop the small hillock in the South East direction of the town.
 These temples by and large have Jaina and Buddhist overtones.
 Padmasanastha Buddha and Jaina Yakshini statues help us in arriving at this conclusion.

-is often referred to as the laboratory for the sculptors of the Badami Chalukya
+referred to as the laboratory for the sculptors of the Badami Chalukya style.
+Many

-style.
-Many experiments which were started here have borne fruits else where in
+experiments which were started here have borne fruits else where in Karnataka and

-The Durga Temple at Aihole: a historiographical study / / Gary Michael
+at Aihole: a historiographical study / / Gary Michael Tartakov, 1997,

 bibliographical references (p. -150) and index.